-Now here’s where things have been frustrating in my experience.
-Using my usual search, I experience several things:
+Now here’s where things were a little frustrating in my experience.
+Using my usual search, I experienced several things:

 - Pages where one company is hiring for multiple locations, and the same job is posted repeatedly for different cities.
 It’s frustrating to scroll through a whole page on one company that’s hiring in areas I don’t live in.